SATYA-916/rayeva-ai-sustainable-commerce-system/README.md

 AI-powered modules designed for **sustainable commerce automation**.
 This project demonstrates how modern AI systems can automate product categorization, environmental impact reporting, B2B proposal generation, and customer support.

-Built as part of the **Rayeva AI Systems Assignment**, the system focuses on **production-ready AI integration, structured outputs, and clean architecture**.
+Built as part of the ** AI Systems Assignment**, the system focuses on **production-ready AI integration, structured outputs, and clean architecture**.

 ---